Kshamas123/githubprofile_finder/README.md

 Usage:

-Enter a GitHub username in the input field.
+1.Enter a GitHub username in the input field.

-Click the Search button.
+2.Click the Search button.

-View user details such as avatar, name, bio, followers, repositories, and a link to their GitHub profile.
+3.View user details such as avatar, name, bio, followers, repositories, and a link to their GitHub profile.